mutenroshi2/project_ideas_custom_software/README.md

 # personal_projects
-Consists of personal projects and custom written softwares
+Consists of personal projects and custom written software